acerempel/threedots-ca/bontent/posts/transit.md

 The fact that my commute so long as 45 minutes is not the transit agency's fault.
-The issue is that my workplace is in a neighbourhood{% note 3 %} that is awkward for transit to serve and generates very little ridership.
+The issue is that my workplace is in a neighbourhood<!-- note 2 --> that is awkward for transit to serve and generates very little ridership.
 My trip to work would be more convenient if the bus I take came more often (than every half-hour), but its ridership cannot justify more frequency.
-This is basically a predictable consequence of where my workplace is.{% note 2 %}
+This is basically a predictable consequence of where my workplace is.<!-- note 3 -->

 I could make my trip shorter and more pleasant, however, by procuring a bicycle.
 That would change everything about my trips to work.
 I could